westland/westland.github.io/content/academics/Curriculum Vitae.md

 ## Selected Trade Publications
 1. Valuing Tech, Benchmark, October 2003, Vol. 1, No. 10, p.
 34-40
-2. The Internet's Challenge to Accounting, The Hong Kong Management Accountants, Fall
+2. The Internet’s Challenge to Accounting, The Hong Kong Management Accountants, Fall
 3. Cyberport is the wrong way to promote E-commerce, The Hong Kong Economic Journal,  Mar 29, 1999
 4. Cyber Wet-Markets: an idea whose time has come?, The Hong Kong Economic Journal,  May 3, 1999 Knowledge
 5. Workers and Hong Kong's E-commerce Infrastructure, The Hong Kong Management Accountants, Spring 1999